OSGeo/OSGeoLive-doc/doc/quickstart/spatialite_quickstart.rst

   MunicipalHalls table, but how about constrain by a GIS query, such as a Bounding Box query instead.

-* Now lets try tweaking this SQL statement to get NOME and (Lat,Long) for only the NOME_PROV fields include "BRESCIA", this time using the MunicipalHallsView.
+* Now let's try tweaking this SQL statement to get NOME and (Lat,Long) for only the NOME_PROV fields include "BRESCIA", this time using the MunicipalHallsView.
 In the upper right SQL pane type::